keelback-code/the-rhubarb-witch/README.md

 ### Design and UX

-Inspiration from shows such as (Dimenson 20)[https://www.youtube.com/watch?v=_zZxCVBi7-k] and (Polygon’s TTRPG videos)[https://www.youtube.com/watch?v=oCp_2hqguUg&t=27s].
+Inspiration for this game is taken from shows such as [Dimenson 20](https://www.youtube.com/watch?v=_zZxCVBi7-k) and [Polygon’s TTRPG videos](https://www.youtube.com/watch?v=oCp_2hqguUg&t=27s).

 In D&D, almost every action is accompanied by a roll of a dice, usually one with twenty sides known as a D20.
 There are many variables as to the success or fail of your action, not just the roll but the stats of your character, special moves and so on.
-This is too complicated for this short, simple game so I have pre-determined the player’s stats for each action/path based on the character classes.
+This is too intricate and complicated for this short, simple game so I have pre-determined the player’s stats for each action/path based on the character classes.
 That information can be found [here] and is in the form of a simple + or - for each divergent path.
+The stats are based on the characteristics of each character; for example a barbarian would be likely to make a bold move so that would be a positive number, but a subtle or stealthy move would be negative for a barbarian, but positive for a rogue.

 At each path the program will roll a number between 1 and 20 and the stat will be added or taken away from the number.
 If it is 1-10 inclusive the move fails and the player will be sent down the opposite path, 11-20 inclusive then the move succeeds.
 This will hopefully make the game more dynamic than a standard choose your own adventure and allow the player to have multiple playthroughs without the same path each time.

+It is possible, after the character stats have been taken into account, for the final roll to be below 1 or above 20.
+This is the same case in D&D so I have left it in.
+It makes the success more sweet, or makes the fail feel more harsh.

 Text is kept relatively short so as to keep the user engaged.
-The game never goes more than a few sentences (usually 2 or 3) before introducing a choice; I have noticed from my own play throughs of choose your own adventure games that there is a tendency to skip to the end if I see a block of text, which I wanted to avoid here.
+The game never goes more than a few sentences (usually 2 or 3) before introducing a choice.

 ### Story map and flow chart